laurido/Evolutionary_Thinking_2024/week45/Friday/README.md

 #### 9. For each gene, re-caclulate SNP frequency by normalizing the number of SNPs with the product of gene length and mean copy number (i.e. the sum total sequence length of all copies of a gene).
 Which gene has the highest SNP frequency now?
 #### 10. Why do the results differ between question 2 and 9?
 (Hint: Look at the "SNP calling in palindromes" section of the paper.)

-### Optional exercize A
-Divide the the Y chromosome into 100kb non-overlapping windows and calculate mutation frequences for each window.
-Plot mutation frequencies along window positions.
-What patterns can you see?

-### Optional exercize B
-Are there differences in mutation frequencies or copy numbers between genes that differ in tissue expression (testis vs. non-testis expression) or regional position (X-degenerate vs. ampliconic)?
-Are there differences between different Y haplogroups?